Our funders & partners

 Technology for impact

-Our system (developed with the US DoE & National Science Foundation) flags students that may need elevated support so that educators can quickly respond.
+Our system (developed with the US DOE & National Science Foundation) flags students that may need elevated support so that educators can quickly respond.

 Learn more about our technology